-- Assure staff participation on tributary teams to prioritize recommendations and implement nonregulatory strategies to improve resource management, implement best management practices (BMPs) and fund innovative technology to reduce nutrient and sediment inputs from: - a) Point sources - b) Developed land - c) Agricultural land and - d) Natural resource areas. - Utilize grants, user fees and develop revenue resources to fund implementation. - B. Policy: Limit and mitigate the impacts on WATER QUALITY that result from pollutants that are discharged from both point and non-point sources including: - i.
+- 2.1.2 Objective: Adopt a comprehensive approach to MANAGEMENT OF POLLUTION (point and nonpoint sources) to minimize adverse impacts on water quality in the Chesapeake Bay and its tributaries that result from high nutrient loadings in runoff from surrounding lands or the pollutant discharges from point sources, and from unvegetated areas and impervious surfaces. - A. Policy: Implement Lower Potomac and Patuxent River TRIBUTARIES STRATEGIES to achieve the cap of nutrient pollution in the Chesapeake Bay at 40% of the 1985 nutrient loads: - B. Policy: Limit and mitigate the impacts on WATER QUALITY that result from pollutants that are discharged from both point and non-point sources including: - i.
 Retrofit, upgrade, and manage public sewerage systems to reduce nutrient and pollution discharges. - ii.
 Expand capacity and service, and require connection to public sewerage systems in growth areas to reduce environmental impacts of multiple new septic systems and to eliminate failing septic systems. - iii.
 Control and minimize runoff and erosion and loss of soils to enhance and protect the quality of water resources, protect sensitive habitats, maintain and enhance productivity of prime agricultural lands, and prevent loss of property. - a.
 Control and minimize soil erosion and runoff from agricultural fields, pastures, and development sites. - i) Require agricultural best management practices to reduce loss of top soil and to minimize the impacts of agriculture activities on water quality by reducing nutrient, sediment and chemical pollution in runoff and groundwater. - ii) Developed land implementation: Use best management practices to control and minimize soil erosion and runoff from development sites. - b.
 Minimize disturbance to hydric soils, and highly erodible soils and maintain natural patterns of surface and underground hydrology. - iv.
 Encourage, inform and educate waterfront property owners to select the most environmentally sensitive methods of combatting shore erosion. - a.
 Establish vegetated buffers along the Bay and its tributaries. - b.
 Use protection measures which best provide for conservation of plant, fish, and wildlife habitat (in order of preference): 1) no action; 2) relocation of threatened structures; 3) nonstructural stabilization including beach nourishment, marsh creation, and in limited cases slope; 4) shoreline revetments; 5) offshore breakwaters; 6) groins; 7) bulkheads. - c.
-Encourage continued state cost share programs.
+Encourage continued state cost share programs. - v.

-- v.
 Recognize the important economic value of mineral resource extraction.
 Encourage utilization of these resources but minimize adverse impacts to surrounding habitat and water resources and adjacent uses.
-Any mining activity in excess of 5 acres is subject to conditional use approval. - a.
+Any mining activity in excess of 5 acres is subject to conditional use approval.

+- a.
 In the critical area: Surface mining activities includes any mining activity impacting one acre or more.
 Keep large undeveloped lands with potential mineral resources in an undeveloped state to avoid loss of mineral resources.
 Habitat protection areas are unsuitable for future mining operations.
 Minimize potential water quality impacts of activities associated with resource extraction, including the removal of vegetation, soil disturbance and grading. - b.
 Outside of the critical area: sand and gravel excavation may occur provided negative physical impacts, water quality and negative visual impacts to adjoining properties are avoided or mitigated.